 - Advanced (499.B): have taken at least three years of Russian

-Cost: (To Be Announced in the Fall) Includes all expenses in Russia (room and board, excursions, instruction, touring in Moscow and St. Petersburg).
+Cost: Final costs to be determined.
+Includes all expenses in Russia (room and board, excursions, instruction, touring in Moscow and St. Petersburg).
 Not included are roundtrip airfare to St. Petersburg and theater tickets.
 Fees subject to slight changes.

 Scholarships: Travel grants are available for Miami students, courtesy of the Havighurst Center and the Office of Lifelong Learning.

 Provision: The program could be cancelled should it fail to reach a minimum of 10 students.

 For further information: Please contact group leader: